Detlef Seif

 Detlef Seif (born 15 August 1962 in Euskirchen) is a German politician of the Christian Democratic Union (CDU) who has been a Member of the German Bundestag since 2009.
+Since 2025, he has served as the CDU/CSU parliamentary group's representative for the European asylum and migration policy transformation and as the group's spokesperson (Obmann) on the Committee on Internal Affairs.

 Early life and career

 On a scholarship of the Konrad Adenauer Foundation, Seif studied law at the University of Bonn from 1983 until 1989.
 During his studies, he worked for the International Society for Human Rights.
 Since 1993, he has been practicing as a lawyer.

 Political career

 Seif joined the CDU in 1982 and held positions in local politics in Weilerswist from 1999 to 2009.

-Since 2009, Seif has been CDU party chairman in the district of Euskirchen.
+From 2009 to 2023, Seif has been CDU party chairman in the district of Euskirchen.

 Seif has been a member of the German Bundestag since the 2009 federal elections.
+In the federal elections 2013, 2017, 2021 he won always the direct mandate of first votes; in 2025 he won again with 38.4%.

-Since then, he has been a member of the Committee on European Affairs.
+Since 2009, he has been a member of the Committee on European Affairs.
 In 2014 he became Deputy Spokesman for the committee.
 Seif's thematic areas of expertise in the committee are basic rights; EU citizenship; coordination between the judicature and police; border protection and counterterrorism; and asylum- and migration policy.
 Additionally, he is the CDU/CSU parliamentary group's rapporteur for Great Britain and Malta.

 Between 2009 and 2017, Seif was a member of the Committee on Legal Affairs, where he served as his parliamentary group's rapporteur on legal professionals, data privacy and labor law.

 In 2018, he joined the Committee on Internal Affairs.

 The same year, Seif became a member of the first Investigative Committee of the 19th legislative period, which is investigating the failure of German security authorities to prevent Anis Amri's attack on a Berlin Christmas market in December 2016.

+After the 2025 federal election, his CDU/CSU parliamentary group appointed him as its representative for the European asylum and migration policy transformation and as the group's spokesperson (Obmann) on the Committee on Internal Affairs.

-In addition to his committee assignments, Seif is a member of the German-American Parliamentary Friendship Group and the German-British Parliamentary Friendship Group.
+In addition to his committee assignments, Seif is a member of the German-Maghreb Parliamentary Friendship Group, the German-West-Africa Parliamentary Friendship Group and the German-British Parliamentary Friendship Group.
+His membership in the German-American Parliamentary Friendship Group is currently suspended.